This Art Deco Home Theater is in the basement of a home in New Jersey.

 Accent lighting is a blue LED "neon" type of flexible light which adds an interesting lighting effect above the columns, around the perimeter of the ceiling medallion, behind the frieze detail abobe the screen and at the entrance of the theater.

-The columns are accented by Deco style ceramic sconces which were faux painted to look like aged stainless steel, custom printed acoustical fabric and a smaller plaster frieze, that matches the detail of the larger soffit frieze trim, also painted to look like aged stainless steel.
+ceramic sconces which were faux painted to look like aged stainless steel, custom printed acoustical fabric and a smaller plaster frieze, that matches the detail of the larger soffit frieze trim, also painted to look like aged stainless steel.

 All lighting is controlled by Lutron Grafik Eyes.